 With so many available options for smartphones, tablets, and laptops, it doesn’t make much sense to lock your retail employees into a specific device or operating system anymore.
 Almost all software and apps are compatible with Android and Apple operating systems.
 This gives you and your retail employees the freedom to communicate on the devices you’re most comfortable with.

-4. Celebrate Employee Accomplishments
+6. Celebrate Employee Accomplishments

 No matter how big or small, retailers can create a happy and productive work environment by sharing appreciation for their employees on a regular basis.
 Think of this as a digital employee-of-the-month club.